 The choice of engine usually dictates which kind of electrical system you will need.
 Rotax engines are sold with a 12 volt system (starter and alternator).
 Other engine manufacturers might have an option for either system.
 If you already have an engine: check its battery, alternator and starter motor to see which system it is.

-28 volt system
+28 Volt system

 Having twice the amount of volts means literally that the current is half with equal power drawn, see volts, amps and ohms law.
 As a result wiring can be thinner thus you will save some weight.

 Another advantage is that 28 volt systems have more reserve in cold weather where the 12 volt battery looses its power more quickly.
 Not too mention the fact that a 24 volt battery has a lot more cranking power for starting.
-Which is really helpful when starting turbine engines.
+Which is really helpful when starting small turbine engines.

 Some would say that in cold weather engines are preheated so this is a non-issue, but for most of us this is not standard practice (unless you live in really cold places like Alaska, Canada or Siberia).
 Keeping your aircraft in a heated hanger also really helps a lot!

 Turbine powered aircraft normally have a 28 volt system for these reasons.
 Starting these can drain several hundreds of amps for minutes at a time!

 A drawback could be that not all personal electrical accessories are able to take 28 volts.
 Think about hand-held computers fed from the ships power system.
-You will need a converter for those items or a separate 14 volt system in your aircraft.
+You will need a DC-DC converter for those items or a separate 14 volt system in your aircraft.

-14 volt system
+14 Volt system

 As in your car, everything runs on 12/14 volt, wires are thicker for the same amount of power (a bit more weight).
 But the advantage is less cost in batteries and sometimes equipment.
 For some kit builders it is a plus that they can use their car to start the aircraft should the battery die some unforeseen day.

-12 V batteries do not have the amount of reserve power as a 24 volt type, but they are easier to come by as every car has one, so this can be important should your battery die.
+12 V batteries do not have the amount of reserve power as a 24 volt type, but they are easier to come by as every car has one, so this can be important should your battery fail.